 At what age should you schedule an eye exam?

 All children should have their vision checked by a pediatrician, family physician, or ophthalmologist by the age of three.
 Children with a family history of eye problems should be seen between six months and one year old.
+In Illinois, kindergarteners require an eye exam before starting school.

 While only 4% of children have ocular problems that can diminish vision in one or both eyes, early detection is essential.